LegalizeAdulthood/remove-void-args/README.md

 # `remove-void-args`

-In this kata, we'll walk through the steps of implementing a refactoring tool for C++ written _in_ C++ using the libraries provided with clang.
+In this tutorial, we'll walk through the steps of implementing a refactoring tool for C++ written _in_ C++ using the libraries provided with clang.
 Our example refactoring tool will replace `(void)` argument list with `()`.
 We'll apply this transformation to a function, method, or typedef.